-Many of the widgets you see in the Widget Interface are widgets built specifically as part of the SNO Framework for WordPress.
-These widgets are all labeled with “SNO”.
-These widgets generally have more options than the other widgets, and they have two additional features not seen on other widgets: you can change the style of the widget to any of the five styles defined on the Theme Options page, and you can override any of those styles to add custom colors and borders.
-The most common SNO widgets you'll be using are the SNO Category Display widget and the SNO Story Carousel widget.
+Many of the widgets you see in the Widget Control Panel are widgets built specifically as part of the SNO Framework for WordPress.
+These widgets are all labeled with “SNO.”
+These widgets generally have more options than the other widgets, and they have two additional features not seen on other widgets: you can change the style of the widget to any of the eight styles defined on the SNO Design Options page, and you can override any of those styles to add custom colors and borders.

 WordPress and Plugin Widgets